DavidStevensonVtex/Python-Tutorials/The-Python-3-Standard-Library/ch05/random/random.md

 #### 5.3.10.4 Angular

 The von Mises, or circular normal, distribution (produced by `vonmisesvariate()`) is used for computing probabilities of cyclic values such as angles, calendar days, and times.

+#### 5.3.10.5 Sizes

+`betavariate()` generates values with the Beta distribution, which is commonly used in Bayesian statistics and applications such as task duration modeling.

+The Gamma distribution produced by `gammavariate()` is used for modeling the sizes of things such as waiting times, rainfall, and computational errors.

+The Weibull distribution computed by `weibullvariate()` is used in failure analysis, industrial engineering, and weather forecasting.
+It describes the distribution of sizes of particles or other discrete objects.